nielsdoorn/nielsdoorn.github.io/index.md

 Currently, I am working on:

-- studying the sensemaking approaches of students while modelling test cases
+- studying the sensemaking approaches of students and experts while modelling test cases
 - researching the effects of introducing testing early, seamlessly and subtle in existing courses
 - designing experiments to gain an initial insight into the possible effects of biases in testing

 ## Presentations and posters

+### Lightning talk at VERSEN SEN 23

+Our call to arms to change the teaching paradigm on testing lightning talk was accepted for the VERSEN SEN 23 symposium.

+### Presentation at OURsi event

+I will be presenting my work at the OURsi event.

+### Presentation at Vakdidactiek Informatica event

+I will be presenting my work at the vakdidactiek Informatica event.

 ### Poster at NWO ICT.OPEN 2023